Strongbow (cider): Variations

 In 2022, a low-calorie variant, Strongbow Ultra, was introduced.
-This variant contained 95 calories per can, 30% fewer than the Dark Fruit flavour which it is only available in.
+The initial flavour of this variant, Dark Fruit, contained 95 calories per can, 30% fewer than the regular version of the Dark Fruit flavour.
+In 2023, Strongbow introduced an apple flavour to the range; the apple flavour contains 80 calories per can, 36% fewer than the Original flavour.

 Discontinued brand extensions

-In the late 80s to early 90s Strongbow produced and marketed a double fermented cider "1080" - said to be its specific gravity.
+In the late 80s to early 90s Strongbow produced and marketed a double fermented cider "1080" – said to be its specific gravity.

-The late 1990s briefly gave us Strongbow smooth - carbonated with nitrogen instead of carbon dioxide, so much smaller bubbles and a smooth, creamy texture.
+The late 1990s briefly gave us Strongbow smooth – carbonated with nitrogen instead of carbon dioxide, so much smaller bubbles and a smooth, creamy texture.

 Previously Strongbow White was available in Australia, which had a much higher alcohol content (8.5%).
 It ceased production sometime after 2000.

-Strongbow Sirrus (5% ABV), was launched in summer 2005 to compete with C&C's Magners Original Irish Cider.
+Strongbow Sirrus (5% ABV), was launched in summer 2005 to compete with C&C's Magners Irish Cider.
 Sirrus was formulated as a 'smooth' cider designed to be poured over ice, and was only available in bottles; it has since been discontinued.

 In 2007, the company began trials of Strongbow On Ice, a competitor to other ciders that are served over ice.
 This uses a specially designed pump that creates a "head" of ice made from cider on the top of the pint.
 Trials were unsuccessful however, and the product was discontinued.

 Strongbow Black (previously Strongbow Super) at 7.5% ABV, was delisted by Heineken in 2011 on social responsibility grounds.

+In 2013, Strongbow briefly produced 'Strongbow Original' which was the same as is currently sold, rather having a matte can.

 In 2014, "Strongbow Citrus Edge" was introduced, which contained lemon and lime.
 This was discontinued in 2017.